tyayers/apigee-js-modules/README.md

 - BigQuery input parameters to SQL statement
 - BigQuery response to JSON
 - Firestore response to JSON
-- Gemini answer to string
+- Gemini answer to string with token lengths
 - Sensitive data protection masking of results

 ## Install